lenarddome/pu093-errorless-attentionless-ibre/README.md

 - Open Science: I guess you'll have to be a bit careful here in the sense of these links should presumably not act to deanonymise the submission?

+## Things to talk about but have been addressed

+- TODO: "All current theories of the IBRE rely on the assumption that this irrational rare preference arises as a result of optimising accuracy during the training phase." - Do they?
+What about DGCM?
+What about ELMO?
+(Genuine question.
+But if they don't clearly rely on this then you of course should not say "all theories".
+Here and elsewhere, what you _can_ do is perhaps focus on EXIT-like theories being the most popular and successful accounts.

 ## DONE